Niyitangasam/politico/README.md

 # Setup
 - You need to have `git`, `NodeJS` and `nmp` installed.
-- Clone the application using  `https://github.com/Niyitangasam/politico.git`
+- Clone the application on `https://github.com/Niyitangasam/politico.git`
 - `npm install` to install all the dependencies.
-- `npm update` to update the dependencies.